Photos of Nepal's Post-Earthquake Skateboarding Scene

 The park in Pokhara was built and is entirely funded by a man called Ram.
 Ram has put his whole being into skateboarding because he wholeheartedly believes it is a positive expression for the kids of Nepal.
 He has spent years trying to convince the government to fund a skate park, to no avail.

-The skateboarders ranged from young kids who had only just stepped on wheels, to kids with absolutely no fear, attempting to drop in without shoes on the day after first seeing a board.
-Some of them had watched American skaters on the internet and had such an overwhelming sense of enthusiasm, I was reminded of how I felt when I first got into it 10 years ago.
+The skateboarders ranged from young kids who had only just stepped on wheels to kids with absolutely no fear, attempting to drop in without shoes on the day after first seeing a board.
+Some of them had watched American skaters on the internet and had such an overwhelming sense of enthusiasm.
+I was reminded of how I felt when I first got into it ten years ago.

-See more of Tom’s work at tomdelionphotography.com.
-Check out Tom and Gaurab’s full project on Nepal’s skateboarders here.
+See more of Tom’s work at his website and check out Tom and Gaurab’s full project about Nepal’s skateboarders.